midacts/clamav/README.markdown

 # NOTE #
-Open Source Puppet users need only to alter the 'Database files' found in the 'clamav:params' file.
+1. Open Source Puppet users need only to alter the 'Database files' found in the 'clamav:params' file.
+2. If your Puppet Master's hostname is something other than 'puppet' please change line 55 of clamav/manifests/init.pp from 'puppet' to the hostname of your server.
+I have not had alot of luck with facter always having the 'fact_is_puppetmaster' fact.